 The Montana Native Plant Society(MNPS) is pleased to announce continuation of the annual Small Grants Program for research, study, and appreciation of Montana's native plants.
 Grants of up to $1,000 will be awarded each year to fund projects or studies supporting conservation of native plants in Montana.

 The purpose of the MNPS Small Grants Program is to stimulate research, conservation, and educational activities that help foster an appreciation for Montana's native plants and plant communities.
 These grants are intended to promote native plant conservation through better understanding of our native flora and the factors affecting their survival.

-The deadline for proposals is February 14 each year (February 15 in 2013).
+The deadline for proposals is February 14 each year.
 The grant competition is open to residents of Montana or members of MNPS.
 Grants will be awarded by February 28 of each year.